strawobries/Morales_AubreyAce_FinalProject/README.md

 <img width="1247" height="945" alt="image" src="https://github.com/user-attachments/assets/f08acbb5-c1e0-44e2-b996-457b722f9033" />

-### Setup Guide
+### Installation/Setup Steps
-1. Download or clone this repository.
+1. Download or clone the repository from GitHub.
+2. Open the project folder using VS Code or any code editor.
-2. Open terminal in the project folder.
+3. Open the terminal inside the project folder.
-3. Run:
+4. Run the program using:

 python src/main.py

+5. The application will start and display the menu.

 ### YouTube Demo
 https://youtu.be/t9O7M41kn9I?si=BpKNWiO0AlfaAWEd